Become a Normal Sport Member

 01

-Asking for more money for seemingly no reason at all seems to be quite en vogue in professional golf right now.
+Asking for more money for seemingly no reason at all seems to be quite en vogue in professional golf right now!

 But here is the actual reason we are asking readers to become members: Reader support is part of our path to building a sustainable business.

-I am guessing you are the same.
+I am guessing many of you are the same.

 I say this a lot, but I am constantly blown away that anyone would want to read my thoughts about golf and enjoy Jason’s illustrations.
 This is all we want to do professionally, and reader membership helps ensure that it is all we ever will do.